Profile Coffee Roaster

 - One Pound Roaster

-- Roast up to three batches per hour, producing up to 25 lbs. of roasted coffee per 8-hour day.
+- You can roast up to three batches per hour, yielding a total of 25 lbs. of roasted coffee in an 8-hour workday.

 - Two Pound Roaster

-- Roast up to three batches per hour, producing up to 55 lbs. of roasted coffee per 8-hour day.
+- You have the capacity to roast up to three batches every hour, resulting in a total of 55 lbs. of roasted coffee within an 8-hour workday.

 - Efficient 18-minute roasting and cooling cycle per batch

 - Roaster perfectly sized for retail and home-based coffee businesses

 - A great visual roasting appeal in a retail setting emphasizes the freshness of coffee

 - Durable, long-lasting stainless steel temperature sensor